 The College crest

-The crest, or coat of arms, is an important part of our graphic identity.
-It is reserved for uses that promote the heritage and history of the College, such as degree certificates, invitations to formal College events, official sports team apparel and merchandise reflecting our heritage and history (regalia).
+The College crest, or coat of arms, is an important part of our visual identity.
+It is reserved for uses that promote the heritage and history of the College, such as regalia, degree certificates, invitations to formal College events and official sports team clothing and merchandise.